Welcome or Title

 3. Thrift Savings Plan

-Employees pay Social Security taxes and contribute to the Basic Benefit Plan.
+Civil Service employees pay Social Security taxes and contribute to the Basic Benefit Plan.
 Additionally, your agency contributes an amount equal to 1% of your basic pay into your Thrift Savings Plan (TSP) account.
 You are able to make tax-deferred contributions to the TSP and a portion is matched by the Government.
-The elective deferral limit for 2010 and 2009 is $16,500.
+The elective deferral limit for 2019 is $19,000 and $6,000 for catch up contributions over age 50 .

 FERS Eligibility Charts

-Eligibility is determined by your age and number of years of creditable service.
-In some cases, you must have reached the Minimum Retirement Age (MRA) to receive retirement benefits.
+Federal Employee Retirement Benefits eligibility is determined by your age and number of years of creditable service.
+In some cases, you must have reached the Minimum Retirement Age (MRA) to receive civil service retirement benefits.
 Use the following chart to figure your minimum retirement age.

 Minimum Retirement Age